Milk crate: Alternate shipping methods

-In July 2008, Wal-Mart and some other stores introduced a square milk jug that does not need to be transported in a crate.
+In July 2008, Walmart and some other stores introduced a square milk jug that does not need to be transported in a crate.
 Sometimes called "green" milk jugs, they are not green in color, but rather are claimed to be environmentally friendly.

 These new milk jugs are stackable up to a specified maximum height, and can be transported without crates.
 Companies need not buy plastic for shipping crates, or to transport or wash them.